jackson-nestelroad/battler/fxlang.md

 - `log: mustrecharge turn:2 reason:Unknown` - Adds the log `mustrecharge|turn:2|reason:Unknown` to the battle log.
 - `log_activate` - Logs the "activate" event for the applying effect.
 - `log_cant: Flinch` - Logs that the target of the effect's callback cannot move due to the "Flinch" effect.
-- `log_status: Burn with_effect` - Logs that the target of the effect's callback has the "Burn" status, with the source effect added to the log.
-Note that `with_effect` here is a string literal interpreted by the `log_status` function to specialize behavior.
+- `log_status: Burn with_source_effect` - Logs that the target of the effect's callback has the "Burn" status, with the source effect added to the log.
+Note that `with_source_effect` here is a string literal interpreted by the `log_status` function to specialize behavior.

 Note that nearly all the logging functions such as the ones above use the context of the event callback to add information to the logs.
 For instance, `log_activate` on its own (with no arguments) will include the applying effect that the event callback is attached to.